-Direct selling and marketing costs increased \$295 million during the year ended December 31, 2022 when compared to the same period in 2021.
-In addition, direct selling and marketing costs as a percentage of total consolidated revenue was 39% during the year ended December 31, 2022, an increase from 33% when compared to the same period in 2021.
-These increases were primarily due to an increase of approximately \$277 million in SEM, other paid online traffic acquisition spend, and other marketing costs, the substantial majority of which was incurred within our Tripadvisor Core and Viator segments, in order to capture increased consumer travel demand primarily in hotel meta and for experiences, as travel activity restrictions eased and the travel industry recovered, while direct traffic in Tripadvisor Core, including SEO traffic, has been slower to recover, as well as, and to a lesser extent, increased television advertising costs of \$12 million in TheFork segment in order to regain brand awareness levels as pandemic related restaurant restrictions subsided in Europe and the industry recovered.
+Direct selling and marketing costs increased \$138 million during the year ended December 31, 2023 when compared to the same period in 2022.
+In addition, direct selling and marketing costs as a percentage of total consolidated revenue was 41% during the year ended December 31, 2023, an increase from 39% when compared to the same period in 2022.
+This incremental expense was primarily driven by an increase of \$137 million in paid online traffic acquisition costs, including SEM and other paid online traffic acquisition spend, and other marketing costs, including brand spend, the substantial majority of which was incurred within our Viator segment and to a lesser extent, our Brand Tripadvisor segment, in order to capture consumer demand, including increased investment within these segments in order to grow market share, slightly offset by a decrease in SEM and other paid online traffic acquisition spend in TheFork segment.

-Personnel and overhead costs increased \$20 million during the year ended December 31, 2022 when compared to the same period in 2021, primarily due to an increase in headcount and contingent staff to support business growth during the travel demand recovery.
+Personnel and overhead costs increased \$18 million during the year ended December 31, 2023 when compared to the same period in 2022, primarily due to an increase in headcount and contingent staff to support business growth during the first half of 2023.
+The impact of our cost reduction measures, as discussed above, did not materially impact our personnel and overhead costs during 2023.